metahs - manage hot spares and hot spare pools

 Hot spares are always in one of three states: available, in-use, or broken.
 Available hot spares are running and ready to accept data, but are not currently being written to or read from.
 In-use hot spares are currently being written to and read from.
 Broken hot spares are out of service and should be repaired.
 The status of hot spares is displayed when metahs is invoked with the –i option.

 Solaris Volume Manager supports storage devices and logical volumes, including hot spares, greater than 1 terabyte (TB) when Solaris 10 is running a 64-bit kernel.

 If a system with large volumes or hot spares is rebooted under a 32-bit Solaris 10 kernel, the large volumes are visible through metastat output, but they cannot be accessed, modified or deleted, and no new large volumes can be created.
 Any volumes or file systems on a large volume in this situation are also unavailable.
 If a system with large volumes is rebooted under a version of Solaris prior to Solaris 10, Solaris Volume Manager will not start.
-All large volumes must be removed before Solaris Volume Manager runs under another version of the Solaris Operating Environment.
+All large volumes must be removed before Solaris Volume Manager runs under another version of the Solaris operating system.